 4. Closing The Deal And Signing The Contract

-This is the final stage that includes activities that take place while closing deal and when you are close to converting an opportunity into a new client.
+This is the final stage that includes final activities taking place on the verge of a closing deal and when you are close to converting an opportunity into a new client.
 This stage of the sales process ranges from one business to another and may consist of things like negotiating a proposal, delivering a price quote, upgrading, etc. Persistently, enable a clear proposal to make it easier for the prospects to sign a new agreement or upgrade the subscription account.

 If you have managed to close a customer, then you have to work on delivering your promises and ensure the best possible user experience to stunt them.
 Once you impress the clients, ask them if they can refer any known individual who may be interested in doing business with you too.

-Outbound sales strategy is a precise strategy prepared from extracting actual data on the sales channel or floor.
-This type of strategy includes every aspect of the outbound sales process, starting from human intelligence that drives it to sophisticated marketing tools that elevate their capabilities to adapt to customers’ behavioral changes.
+Outbound sales strategy is a laser-precise strategy prepared from extracting actual data on the sales channel or floor.
+This type of strategy includes every aspect of the outbound sales process, starting from human intelligence that drives it, sophisticated marketing tools that elevate their capabilities to customer behavioural changes.

 An outbound sales strategy utilizes multiple sales techniques, with the primary objective of closing deals with new customers.
-In an outbound sales strategy, the following activities are crucial to achieving an objective:
+In an outbound sales strategy, the following activities are crucial to achieving that objective:

 - Outbound prospecting: Reaching out to new prospects through email, social media, or phone.